 Best time: Autumn and Winter

 Suggested tour: Park in the Jacob Riis parking lot.
 In off-season, there is no fee.
-Otherwise, it is $3.25.
-Or, if you don't mind the walk, park in the Ft.Tilden T4 lot (Obtain permission during summer months).
+Otherwise, it is $10.00 in summer.
+Or, if you don't mind the walk, park in the Ft.Tilden T4 lot (Obtain permission from the Floyd Bennett Visitor Center during summer months).
 Head for the entrance near the Post Office building and Beach 169th Street.
 The path to the left of the firehouse will lead to a grassy mall.
 Cross here for the waterfront path.

 Contributed by Peter Dorosh